PhilipExl/Data332/carDataCollection/car_data_readme.md

 ## This bar chart shows Speed vs type_of_car split by color

+You can tell that black coupes are the fastest cars, whereas grey minivans are the slowest.

 <img src="carDataCollection/TypeByColor.png" height = 250 width = 400>

 ## Shiny App